Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

 Important: The Help to Buy equity loan scheme ended in England in March 2023 and is no longer open to new applications.

 A Help to Buy mortgage can enable you to buy a home with some pretty good perks, but what does it all mean if you have bad credit?

 There’s certainly nothing wrong with applying for a Help to Buy mortgage if you have credit problems.
 You’ll need to meet your lender’s requirements, so checking whether you qualify before approaching a lender is recommended.

-Our advisors can check if you qualify for a help to buy mortgage and it may well be possible, even with bad credit.
-Our specialists have helped many applicants with credit issues and even those that have been declined elsewhere.
+Our advisors can check if you qualify for a Help to Buy mortgage with bad credit.
+Our specialists have helped many applicants with credit issues and even those who have been declined elsewhere.

-- Date of credit problems
+- Date of your credit problems

-- The severity of credit issues
+- The severity of your credit issues

 - Affordability (income/outgoings)